-The Commission finds that only as conditioned to incorporate all recommendations by the applicant's consulting geotechnical engineer, landscape and erosion control plans, assumption of risk deed restriction, and removal of excavated material will the proposed project be consistent with Section 30253 of the Coastal Act.
+The Commission finds that, as conditioned, the proposed project is consistent with Section 30253 of the Coastal Act.

 C. Visual Impacts

 Section 30251 of the Coastal Act requires scenic and visual qualities to be considered and protected:

 The scenic and visual qualities of coastal areas shall be considered and protected as a resource of public importance.
 Permitted development shall be sited and designed to protect views to and along the ocean and scenic coastal areas, to minimize the alteration of natural land forms, to be visually compatible with the character of surrounding areas, and, where feasible, to restore and enhance visual quality in visually degraded areas.
 New development in highly scenic areas such as those designated in the California Coastline Preservation and Recreation Plan prepared by the Department of Parks and Recreation and by local government shall be subordinate to the character of its setting.